mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/24/day-217/">August 24, 2017</a></small></div>
-<p>Simpson is the first of three major players to speak with judiciary staff in the ongoing Russia probe.
+<p>Simpson is the first of three major players to speak with judiciary staff in the ongoing <a href="/trump-russia-investigation/">Russia probe</a>.
 Trump Jr. and Paul Manafort both cut deals to speak with committee staff in private, but their dates have not been scheduled yet. (<a href="http://abcnews.go.com/Politics/attorney-glenn-simpson-reveal-clients-trump-dossier-investigators/story?id=49367909">ABC News</a> / <a href="http://www.npr.org/2017/08/23/545289362/researcher-behind-unverified-trump-dossier-meets-senate-investigators">NPR</a> / <a href="http://www.cnn.com/2017/08/22/politics/glenn-simpson-senate-judiciary-investigators/index.html">CNN</a>)</p>